juytter/normalize-oldies.css/README.md

 **A small addition to [normalize.css](https://github.com/necolas/normalize.css) that adds support for old browsers again.**

-When you need to normalize old *and* modern browsers.
+Normalize old *and* modern browsers.

 ## Usage